Summer photos 23 in an unexpected neighborhood in Saint-Henri in Le Sud-Ouest. The new and the old, the commercial and the residential.

 When ready, the malt was sent by trucks to various breweries in Montreal such as Dow, Molson and Labatt.

-In 1902, the construction of modern grain elevators at the Old Port began and, in 1970, after the closing of the Lachine Canal, the transportation cost of the Canada Malting Co. became excessive.
+In 1902, the construction of modern grain elevators in the Old Port began and, in 1970, after the closing of the Lachine Canal, the transportation cost of the Canada Malting Co. became excessive.

 The grains had to be delivered to the plant by trains and trucks and lots of damages and losses occurred during transportation.